May 2011: Journey to Guadalcanal

 Village kids I hired to guide me in the battle fields

-I walked to the top of a hill once a stronghold of Japanese soldiers during the Guadalcanal campaign.
-Hundreds of bunkers and fox holes lined the top of the hill all manned with enormous guns.
-This was one of the last battles of the war and also the setting for my dying scene when I worked as an extra in Australia in the movie, The Thin Red Line.
+I walked to the top of a hill once fortified by Japanese soldiers during the Guadalcanal campaign.
+Hundreds of bunkers and foxholes still scarred the summit, once bristling with enormous guns.
+This was one of the last major battles of the war—and, coincidentally, the same setting recreated for my dying scene in The Thin Red Line, filmed years earlier in Australia.

 Me in the same battlefields where I played a soldier that died